Contact Lindsey

 I’d venture a guess that you’re a very capable person.
 I’m continually impressed by the leaders I meet — so many of them could do just about any job in their organization.
 Still, that doesn’t mean they should.

-Here’s a powerful exercise I learned as part of Strategic Coach.
+Here’s a powerful exercise I learned from being a part of Strategic Coach.
 Line up all your tasks on a scale from irritating to ideal.
 Then, delegate anything that is less than ideal to someone else.
 (Reach out to me if you want a copy of this activity inventory worksheet!)
 The tasks you find irritating are the same tasks that bring others joy.
 When you’re not doing the tasks that bring you the most energy, you’re not fully living in your unique abilities.

 2. The quickest way to create friction is to create a team of a bunch of YOUs.